5 Ways to Recycle Christmas Wreaths

 - Find the end of the florist wire that’s wrapped around the metal ring.
 Disassemble the wire by unwinding it around the wreath.
 You can use this wire for another wreath or for craft projects you may want to create.

-- The metal ring that will be left with you is usually a round loop of iron that can be reused for many beautiful crafts.
+- The loop of a metal ring made of iron can be reused for many beautiful crafts.
 Perhaps you may want to create an Easter wreath or a summer wreath for your front porch.

 - What is left of the wreath now is the natural greenery that can be used as mulch for your flowerbed or as compost.
 You can also use any wood from the wreath to burn in your fireplace.